 While the following travel has pretty much been banned and prevented, here are some travel tips that could maybe help you sail through once the bans are lifted.
 Besides, also remember that these measures are about reducing your own exposure to the Coronavirus, so please consider the larger public health implication of travelling right now:

-Review Your Travel
+Review Your Travel Plans

 1. With India’s health ministry suspending all its tourist visas until April 15, 2020 and advising us “to avoid all non-essential travel abroad,” all our travel plans, work and leisure, have been put on hold.
 With new advisories being issued daily with reduced or cancelled to and from India, its best to confirm your flight status with your airline and similarly, the railways or bus service provider if they’re operational.